Mount Meron: Mount Meron nature reserve

-In 1965, an 84000-dunam nature reserve was declared.
-An additional 1199 dunams were declared part of the reserve in 2005.
-It is the highest reserve in Israel, at an altitude of 1208 meters above sea level, and the largest reserve in the north of the country.
+In 1965, an 84,000-dunam nature reserve was declared.
+An additional 1,199 dunams were declared part of the reserve in 2005.
+It is the highest reserve in Israel, at an altitude of 1,204 meters above sea level, and the largest reserve in the north of the country.

 Religious significance

 The village of Meron and the tomb of Rabbi Shimon bar Yochai are on Mount Meron.
 Leading up to the anniversary of his death on Lag BaOmer, thousands of people camp out along the slopes near the tomb, and on Lag B'Omer itself, hundreds of thousands make pilgrimages to celebrate the occasion.

 Hiking paths

-The mountain has extensive undergrowth and cannot be climbed from every direction.
-The main path starts at the northwest side of the Meron village.
-There is a gate next to the road, with a color-marked path of about 10 km.
-There is also a path on the west side of the mountain.
+In Mount Meron Nature Reserve, there are some 45 hiking trails and routes for visitors to explore.
+At Mount Meron’s peak, there is a circular walking path, from which visitors can observe panoramic views and see rare vegetation.
+The Peak Trail surrounds the summit of Mount Meron and includes three lookout points: the Tzfat viewpoint (overlooking the city of Tzfat and the eastern Upper Galilee), the Lebanon viewpoint (looking north into Lebanese territory) and the mountain viewpoint (overlooking the Druze village of Beit Jann, on Mount Peki'in and the western Galilee).